Mainframe-Archive/mainframe-os/docs/faq.md

 ## What is a “sandboxed environment” and how does that guarantee privacy and trust?
 A Sandboxed Environment means Mainframe Apps run inside a window controlled by Mainframe OS.
 As such, we can intercept any http requests, and provide tight integration between the Mainframe OS SDK APIs and the dapp UI.
 At the top of the app windows is a title bar and the “Trusted UI” bar.
 Anything displayed in this area comes directly from Mainframe OS and dapps do not have access to it.
 This is where your app permissions alerts, contacts, wallets, and blockchain alerts are displayed when apps access them through the SDK.

-"Trusted app" status is enforced through dapp sharing/discovery, and through transparency of requested permissions on installation.
+_Trusted app_ status is enforced through dapp sharing/discovery, and through transparency of requested permissions on installation.

 In order for other users to install and use a dapp they need the Application ID generated when it's published.
 To get that application ID, the dapp developer has to publish it or share it in some way to their users.
 Then when the users install it, they will see the "permissions" the dapp was published with, which includes the list of external URLs accessed, the type of user data requested, and underlying services utilized.
 Users have to grant those permissions before anything can be accessed in the sandboxed environment.
 So by the time the user is using the dapp, they have 1-found the app ID somewhere (presumably if they are willing to install/try it, they already have a degree of "trust" of the developer), 2-seen clearly the external calls and data access requested and granted permission, and 3-know they are running the dapp inside the sandboxed environment so that any external calls or data accessed will be captured before executed and they'll have the chance again to grant permission.